Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 swot-reservoir-wse auth --earth-engine-only
 ```

-Supply the Project ID directly:
+A Project ID can be supplied directly:

 ```bash
 swot-reservoir-wse auth --earth-engine-only --project-id my-earth-engine-project
 ```

----
+If no Project ID is supplied and none is stored in the active configuration, the package prompts for one.

 ## NASA Earthdata Only